databricks/terraform-provider-databricks/docs/resources/mws_ncc_binding.md

 The following arguments are available:

 * `network_connectivity_config_id` - Canonical unique identifier of Network Connectivity Config in Databricks Account.
-* `workspace_id` - Identifier of the workspace to attach the NCC to
+* `workspace_id` - Identifier of the workspace to attach the NCC to.
+Change forces creation of a new resource.

 ## Related Resources